gbuckingham89/laraflash/README.md

-# gbuckingham89/laraflash v4.x
+# gbuckingham89/laraflash v5.x

 A simple package for handling flash messages / notifications in Laravel.
 Written to suit my needs - but hopefully someone else will find it useful too.

-The current version requires Laravel 7.0 (PHP 7.4) or greater.
+The current version requires Laravel 7.0 & PHP 8.0 or greater.
 If you have a project that requires a lower version of PHP or Laravel, check the requirements of the older releases.

 ## Installation